nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be able to respond to each command within 3 seconds.
+6. Should be easy to be understood for technology unsavvy people
+7. Should include a comprehensive FAQ database for new users to look up when they face problems
+8. Should include a tutorial animation for first-time user to run through the frequently used functions of AddressBook

 ## Appendix D : Glossary